Bohdan-Salamakha/auto_review_tool/README.md

 This will not only simplify the support of the system, but also allow each part to be scaled independently.

-# How my project evaluated itself
+# How the project evaluated itself ?

 ## Downsides/Comments:
 1. **Code Structure and Modularity:**